The Corner Beam ruler is a tool that claims to help you make units like the one shown here.

-That padded surface in the photo above is my new favorite pressing tool, The Magic Pressing Mat.
+That padded surface in the photo is my new favorite pressing tool, The Magic Pressing Mat.
 It grabs and holds the patches and holds the heat.
 Really boosts your pressing powers.

-Looks kind of sloppy right now, doesn't it?
+Looks kind of sloppy, doesn't it?

 That's exactly how it should look.